Om-5640/ChessOOP-project-/ChessOOP readme.md

 ## 🎓 Viva Questions & Answers

-Here are some commonly asked viva questions related to the ChessOOP project, along with suggested answers to help you confidently present during evaluations:

 ### ❓ What is the main objective of this project?

 **Answer**: To develop a fully functional two-player chess game using Java that demonstrates strong object-oriented programming principles like inheritance, encapsulation, and polymorphism along with GUI handling via Java Swing.